orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - `home`: navigate to `/`
 - `summary`: navigate to the summary page
-- `close`: navigate to the URL specified by `oxf.fr.detail.close.uri` or, if not specified, to the summary page
 - `save-final`: save the form data if it is valid
 - `save-draft`: save the form data even if it is valid
 - `validate`: run `validate-all`